OS2bos/os2bos/backend/docs/index.rst

 Generating database documentation
 ---------------------------------

+The database documentation can be found in an online version here: `os2bosdocs`_.

 We generate database documentation using the tool `SchemaSpy`_.
 The following commands are run from inside the container as root: ``docker-compose exec -u 0 bev bash``